 In locations that are difficult to reach with fixed-line or cellular communications, a machine-to-machine (M2M) satellite solution extends terrestrial coverage and provides access to devices that require remote monitoring and control.
 Satellite-based communication networks provide communications that integrate seamlessly with any remote IP based application.
 Satellite networks offer IP connectivity, ubiquitous real time coverage, robust security, high availability compared to cellular networks.
 Satellite M2M solutions are also much more cost-effective than some years due to advances in satellite technology.

 Traditional satellite communications has had a stigma of being expensive and requiring large, power-hungry terminals too complex to integrate with applications.
 Modern satellite networking, however, provides competitive price solutions, ubiquitous coverage, and a high level of availability which compliment terrestrial networks.
 For this reason, it is important to consider satellite services for Supervisory Control and Data Acquisition (SCADA) applications, low data rate (LDR) solutions, and other remote, unmanned machine-to-machine (M2M) services.

+13.1.2 Source

+Not applicable